adobe/helix-importer-ui/importer-guidelines.md

    1. execute `npm link`
    1. navigate to `helix-importer-ui` checkout folder from your project root (typically `$PROJECT_ROOT/tools/importer/helix-importer-ui`
    1. execute `npm i`
-      * not required if you've already been working on importer via `hlx import`)
+      * not required if you've already been working on importer via `aem import`)
    1. execute `npm link @adobe/helix-importer`
    1. update the `build:dev` goal in `package.json`, and remove `npm i` execution from the goal
       * this is required, otherwise the symlink created by `npm link @adobe/helix-importer` will be reset